-From Birmingham to the Gulf Shores, this itinerary will delight Alabama tour groups
+From Birmingham to the Gulf Shores, these itinerary destinations will delight groups embarking on Alabama tours

 A typical challenge involving group travel is everyone has their own idea of entertainment.
 Some want to go to museums while others want to eat at award-winning restaurants or go on a shopping spree.
 Luckily, the Yellowhammer State has more than enough to accommodate any group of travelers.
-Here’s some can’t-miss stops in Alabama.
+Here are some can’t-miss stops for epic group itineraries of Alabama tours.

-The largest city in the state, Birmingham is seated in the center of Alabama and is home to more than 200,000 people.
+The largest city in the state, Birmingham is located in the center of Alabama and is home to more than 200,000 people.
 In this nearly 150-year-old city resides the Alabama Jazz Hall of Fame, which functions partially as a museum to honor those who shaped the genre but also as a theater.
-Not far from the theater is a café almost as old as Birmingham itself the Irondale Café, which has been open since 1928 and was the inspiration for the Whistlestop Café in the book Fried Green Tomatoes at the Whistle Stop Café, which was later made into the major motion picture Fried Green Tomatoes.
+Not far from the theater is a café almost as old as Birmingham itself, the Irondale Café.
+In fact, it has been open since 1928 and was the inspiration for the Whistlestop Café in the book Fried Green Tomatoes at the Whistle Stop Café, which was later made into the major motion picture.

 Birmingham is home to a variety of quality restaurants that earned 2020 James Beard Award designations including Automatic Seafood & Oysters (finalist for best new restaurant), Timothy Hontzas of Johnny’s Restaurant (semifinalist for best chef of the south), Chez Fonfon (semifinalist for outstanding hospitality) and The Atomic Lounge (semifinalist for best bar program).
 After trying some of those noteworthy restaurants, there’s always room for dessert.